vstruct is a pure Python module for parsing and serializing

 so lets dive into a cooler feature.

-Complex vstruct
+Complex vstructs

-parsers are typically class-based.
+vstruct parsers are typically class-based.
 The module provides a set

-of primitive datatypes (like v_uint32
+of primitive datatypes (like v_uint32 and v_wstr for DWORD and

 wide strings, respectively) and a mechanism for combining them into